spiwokv/Rtutorial/lessons/04_ploting.md

 box(lwd=2)
 dev.off()
 ```
 This plots the plot in doubled size.
-In order to further increase the size it is possible to multiply width, height and pointsize in png.
+In order to further increase the size it is possible to multiply `width`, `height` and `pointsize` in `png`.
 However, it keeps the same widths of lines and other parameters.
-To fix this, avoid plotting axes by function image (axes=F) and instead plot wide axes and box separately.
+To fix this, avoid plotting axes by function `image` (`axes=F`) and instead plot wide axes and box separately.
 It can be easily modified for other plotting functions.

 * to make a movie, use the output file name with regular expression and a loop:
 ```R